LeoMartinezTAMUK/Prototype_CyberIntelligence/README.md

 # Prototype_CyberIntelligence
-The dataset used is only a sample one created by a bot and the program was created in Spyder Anaconda.
+The dataset used in the prototype is only a sample one provided by a bot, and the program itself was created in Spyder Anaconda.